Cupping therapy: Dry cupping

 Dry cupping involves the application of a heated cup on the skin of the back, chest, abdomen, or buttocks.
 The cooling of the air is then thought to create a suction effect.
 Bamboo and other materials are sometimes used as alternatives to glass cups.

 Fire cupping

 Fire cupping involves soaking a cotton ball in almost pure alcohol.
 The cotton is clamped by a pair of forceps and lit via match or lighter, and, in one motion, placed into the cup and quickly removed, while the cup is placed on the skin.
-The fire heats up the air in the cup which, after cooling reduces in volume creating a negative pressure inside the cup.
+The fire heats the air in the cup which, after cooling reduces in volume creating a negative pressure inside the cup.
 The cup is then quickly placed onto the body and the negative pressure "sucks" the skin up.
 Massage oil may be applied to create a better seal as well as allow the cups to glide over muscle groups (e.g. trapezius, erectors, latissimus dorsi, etc.) in an act called "gliding cupping" or "sliding cupping".
-Dark circles may appear where the cups were placed because of capillary rupture just under the skin.
+Dark circles may appear where the cups were placed because of capillary rupture under the skin.
 There are documented cases of burns caused by fire cupping.